Song Ji-hyo: 2010–present: International recognition

 In 2016, Song was cast alongside Taiwanese actor Chen Bolin in the reality variety show We Are In Love, the Chinese version of We Got Married.
 Song then starred in two Chinese films, the romantic drama 708090 opposite Kenji Wu and the action comedy Super Express.
 She then made her small-screen comeback, starring in the remake of a Japanese television series Listen to Love co-starring Lee Sun-kyun.
 In December, Song signed with the management agency, My Company, after ending her contract with C-JeS Entertainment.

 In 2017, Song co-hosted the beauty program Song Ji-hyo's Beauty View with Gong Myung.

 She next starred in the web series 29gram and acted in the one-act drama Chief B and the Love Letter co-starring Jo Woo-jin.
 Song produced and launched her first own reality program I Am Jyo Unnie in December 2017.

 In 2018, Song starred in the romantic comedy film What a Man Wants alongside Lee Sung-min, Shin Ha-kyun, and Lee El.
 She co-hosted beauty program Song Ji Hyo's Beautiful Life and a reality program Pajama Friends.
 Song was also cast in the romance horror drama Lovely Horribly alongside Park Si-hoo, which premiered in August.

 Song then starred in the action thriller film Unstoppable alongside Ma Dong-seok.

 In 2019, Song was cast in the mystery thriller film Intruder alongside Kim Mu-yeol.
 In October, Song signed with Creative Group ING after her contract with My Company ended in September.
 In November, Song was cast as female lead of JTBC drama Was It Love? alongside Kim Min-jun, Son Ho-jun, Song Jong-ho and Koo Ja-sung, which premiered in July 2020.

-On 2 February 2021, Song was confirmed as the female lead for TVING web series The Witch's Diner which premiered in 2021.
+On February 2, 2021, Song was confirmed as the female lead for TVING web series The Witch's Diner which premiered in 2021.

-In October 2022, Song signed with new agency Uzurocks Entertainment.
+In October 2022, Song signed with Uzurocks Entertainment, she terminated her contract due to a delay in payment in April 2023.
+On October 13, 2023, Song signed with Nexus E&M.